corsairmarks/combined_silfae_revisited/mod/README.md

 * 3.1.1 Don't break the base game diplomacy rooms - fix is to name the new file to load _before_ the built-in file
 * 3.1.2 No longer ignore portrait duplication for the pre-scripted empire
 * 4.0.0 Update for compatibility with Stellaris version 3.3 "Libra"
+* 5.0.0 Update for Stellaris version 3.4 "Cepheus"
+    * Use memory optimization feature for effects and a trigger
+    * Move deprecated `localisation_synced` into regular localisation
+    * Update Beep-Boop special extra defensive army
+    * Remove starbase code duplication - the Beep-Boops can just have a regular starbase now
+    * All static text moved to localisation (name lists, species random names, prescripted empire, custom starting system)
+    * Update overridden diplomatic actions to account for new Overlord systems

 ## Source Code